King County Renters Commission

 RENTERS COMMISSION BOARD RECRUITMENT ANNOUNCEMENT

 King County is recruiting renters to serve on the first-ever King County Renter’s Commission.
 This is an exciting opportunity to play an important role in developing housing policies and protections for renters of single-family homes, apartments and mobile home parks in unincorporated King County!
 Seven people will be selected and will meet monthly for one or two-year terms.
 Applicants must live in King County, must be renters and cannot be landlords.
-The deadline to apply is January.
-31, 2021.
-Contact Xochitl (pronounced So-chi) with any questions firstname.lastname@example.org or 206-263-9875.
+There is a rolling application deadline.
+Contact Xochitl (pronounced So-chi) with any questions email@example.com or 206-263-9875.

 On November 13, 2019, King County Executive Dow Constantine and members of the County Council signed legislation creating a King County Renter’s Commission (KCRC), a permanent body of seven commissioners that will advise the executive and council on issues and policies of importance to tenants in residential rental properties, including renting in single-family homes, apartments, and mobile home parks, in unincorporated King County.